aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/vector.md

 ## Function `partition`

-Partition, sorts all elements for which pred is true to the front.
-Preserves the relative order of the elements for which pred is true, BUT NOT for the elements for which pred is false.
+Partition, sorts all elements for which pred is true to the front.<br/> Preserves the relative order of the elements for which pred is true,<br/> BUT NOT for the elements for which pred is false.

 <pre><code>public fun partition&lt;Element&gt;(v: &amp;mut vector&lt;Element&gt;, pred: &#124;&amp;Element&#124;bool): u64<br/></code></pre>